-North Korea, officially the Democratic People's Republic of Korea
+North Korea, or officially the Democratic People's Republic of Korea.

 North Korea is a country in East Asia constituting the northern part of the Korean Peninsula.